aipachakutiqwan/base-image-ais-python/README.md

 # BASE-IMAGE_AI_SOLUTIONS

-This repo implement the base image base for all the projects
+This repository implement the base image base for all AI Solutions projects, it is based in python:3.10.4-slim-buster.

-How was created the immage base?

-1. pull python:3.10.4-buster from docker hub
-2. remove openssl from this image since Prisma detected a vulnerability for this package
-3. build a new image to be push to docker hub docker build -f Dockerfile.base -t gccaisolutionsucs/base-image-ais-python:3.10.4
-4.
+The base image in nexus is named nexus3.nex.intranet.unicreditgroup.eu:9080/dai/base-image-ais-python:3.10.4.